100 Day Project

 The second time, I joined on the official start date 4/7/20.
 I thought that working on a 100 Day project would help me prioritize my art practice during the pandemic.

-I wanted to keep the freedom to use whatever materials I had, but I gave myself a parameter of paper size to start with (4”x4”).
+I wanted to keep the freedom to use whatever materials I had, but gave myself a parameter to use at least 4x4 inch paper.
 I continued to do mostly abstract work.
-I experimented with mandalas and monoprints, dabbled in artivism (art + activism), made patterns, made blind contour sketches, explored compositions and color in my sketchbook.
-I did all of the things.
+I experimented with mandalas and monoprints.
+I also made patterns, blind contour sketches, and played in my sketchbook.

 100 Day Project #3 (1/31/21-9/28/21)